128technology/docs/docs/config_command_guide.md

 A value from a set of predefined names.

 Options:
-mesh     Full mesh.
-This router will have adjacencies to all other routers in the neighborhood. hub      The router is a hub in a hub-and-spoke topology.
-The router will have adjacencies with other routers in the neighborhood that are labeled &#x27;spoke&#x27; or &#x27;mesh&#x27;. spoke    The router is a spoke in a hub-and-spoke topology.
+- mesh: Full mesh.
+This router will have adjacencies to all other routers in the neighborhood.
+- hub: The router is a hub in a hub-and-spoke topology.
+The router will have adjacencies with other routers in the neighborhood that are labeled &#x27;spoke&#x27; or &#x27;mesh&#x27;.
+- spoke: The router is a spoke in a hub-and-spoke topology.
 The router will have adjacencies with other routers in the neighborhood that are labeled &#x27;hub&#x27; or &#x27;mesh&#x27;.

 ## `configure authority router node device-interface network-interface neighborhood traffic-engineering`